A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Introduction

 \section{Introduction}

-In \cite{hoch2}(arXiv June 2006, published 2008), we gave an action of a dg PROP of cellular chains of a CW complex on the Hochschild Cochain complex of a Frobenius algebra modeling Chas--Sullivan string topology \cite{CS}.
-Among many other operations, this includes this contains a product of degree $0$, a co--product of degree $1$ and a pre--Lie operation of degree $1$.
-The co--product was (re)discovered by Goreszky--Hingston \cite{GH} in a symplectic setting.
-There are precedents for such operations going back to the basic string topology idea \cite{CS} with further clarifications and developments in \cite{S1,S2,Sback}.
-For the co--product to descend to homology of the loop space, one has to work relative to constant loops.
+In \cite{hoch1,hoch2}(arXiv June 2006), we gave an action of a dg PROP of cellular chains of a CW complex, based on arc systems, on the Hochschild Cochain complex of a Frobenius algebra, algebraically realizing and expanding the Chas--Sullivan string topology \cite{CS} operations.
+Among many other operations, this includes a product of degree $0$, a coproduct of degree $1$ and a pre--Lie operation of degree $1$ whose cellular representatives together with the computation of composition of product and coproduct appear in \cite[Figure 4, Figure 5]{hoch1}.
+The action of the open version of the degree $1$ coproduct was explicitly given the generalization to the open/closed context in \cite[\S 5.4.2]{ochoch}.

+Such a coproduct was constructed by Goresky--Hingston \cite{GH} in a geometric setting and has found its way into a symplectic setting \cite{Oancea}, see also \cite{NaefWill,RivWang2} for further developments after the announcement of our results presented here.
+There are precedents for such operations going back to the basic string topology \cite{CS} with further clarifications and developments in \cite{Sopenclosed,Ssigma,Sullivanoverview}.
+For the coproduct to descend to homology of the loop space, one has to work relative to constant loops.
 This idea can be traced back to Sulllivan \cite{Sullconv}.
-The vanishing of the obstruction for descent has geometric meaning and can be used to distinguish homotopy equivalent non diffeomorphic manifolds \cite{Sbasu}.
+The vanishing of the obstruction for descent to cohomology has geometric meaning and has been used to distinguish homotopy equivalent non diffeomorphic manifolds \cite{Sbasu}.